-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency ☐ Weekly ☐ 100% Review Operating Agency ☐ Monthly Less than 100% Review ☐ Sub-State Entity ☐ Other Specify: ☐ Quarterly ☐ Annually Representative Sample Confidence Interval = Stratified Describe Group: ☐ Continuously and Ongoing Other Specify: Other Specify:
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:

-Frequency of data aggregation and analysis(check each that applies): ☐ State Medicaid Agency ☐ Weekly

 Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

+State Medicaid Agency Weekly

-Operating Agency ☐ Monthly
+Operating Agency Monthly

+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

-☐ Sub-State Entity ☐ Quarterly
+Sub-State Entity Quarterly

-Other Specify: ☐ Annually
+Other Specify: Annually

 Continuously and Ongoing

 Other Specify:

-HW-2: Number and percent of substantiated cases of abuse, neglect, or exploitation where recommended actions in the protect health and welfare were implemented Numerator: Number of substantiated cases of abuse, neglect, or exploitation where recommended actions in the protect health and welfare were implemented Denominator: Total number of substantiated cases of abuse, neglect, or exploitation
+HW-2: Number and percent of substantiated cases of abuse, neglect, or exploitation where recommended actions in the protect health and welfare were implemented Numerator: Number of substantiated cases of Abuse, ,neglect, or exploitation where recommended actions to protect health and welfare were implemented Denominator: Total number of substantiated cases of abuse, neglect, or exploitation b.
+Sub-assurance: The state demonstrates that an incident management system is in place that effectively resolves those incidents and prevents further similar incidents to the extent possible.